ic-factory/ecic/README.md

 Placing each component, entity and architecture in separate files allows a projects to be recompiled very fast when only a few files have been modified, since eg. an update that is isolated to a single RTL architecture only requires that one file to be recompiled.
 Splitting the entity and architecture into separate files also allows you to have multiple architectures for the save entity and choose between the architecture files at compile time without having to use `VHDL configuration` constructs.

-Should you wish to combine eg. the entity and architecture files into one file, you can configure `ECIC` to do this by default by setting `config.generator.design.vhdl.combine` option in `./src/config/ecic.rb`:
+Should you still wish to combine eg. the entity and architecture files into one file, you can configure `ECIC` to do this by default by setting `config.generator.design.vhdl.combine` option in `./src/config/ecic.rb`:

     config.generator.design.vhdl.combine = 'entity + architecture'

-If you specify a library that does not exist, you will be asked to confirm the creation of the new library.
+##### Create multiple VHDL design for the same library

 You can create multiple designs at the same time, and designs can be placed in subfolders within a library.
-For example, to create a new VHDL design called `my_design2` at the root of a `my_lib` library and create another VHDL design called `my_design3` in a subfolder called `my_subblock`, run:
+For example, to create a new VHDL design called `my_design2` at the root of a library called `my_lib` and create another VHDL design called `my_design3` in a subfolder called `my_subblock`, run:

-    $ ecic generate design --type=vhdl --types-package my_lib my_design2 my_subblock/my_design3
+    $ ecic generate design --type=vhdl --types-package --lib=my_lib my_design2 my_subblock/my_design3

 This will create the following VHDL files (relative to the project root folder):